Build a solid foundation in data analytics, data engineering and machine learning.

 Through the project, students will learn to appreciate the finer points of project planning and control issues relating to IT project development.

 To be eligible for consideration, candidates must have the following GCE ‘O’ Level examination (or equivalent) results.

-To be eligible for selection, applicants must also have sat for one subject listed in the 2nd group of relevant subjects for ELR2B2-C Aggregate Type listed
+You must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-C Aggregate Type listed

 here to find out more on entry requirements and admissions exercise periods for qualifications such as 'N(A)' Level, 'A' Level, ITE, IP, IB and more.